Tatiana Calmell: Early life and education

 Tatiana Andrea Calmell del Solar Ortega was born on 22 July 1994 in Breña, Peru and raised in San Miguel.
 Her father was an aeronautics specialist and former pilot for a major North American airline.
 From a young age, she was involved in modeling, television commercials, and beauty pageants.
 She began studying Business Administration at the University of Piura but later shifted to fashion design, after which she returned to professional modeling.

 Career

 Modeling

 At 14, Calmell launched her modeling career by participating in the Elite Model Look competition, where she competed with fellow Peruvian models such as Janick Maceta and Alondra García Miró.

 In 2013, she participated in the reality television show Peru's Next Top Model.
 During the competition, she reported experiencing inappropriate conduct, which affected her performance and led to her elimination.

 Television and film

-Calmell made her acting debut in 2019 in the telenovela Princesas, later reprising her role in the second season, renamed Brujas.
+Calmell made her acting debut in 2020 in the telenovela Princesas (TV series)Princesas, later reprising her role in the second season, renamed Brujas.
 Following her participation in Miss International 2022, Calmell made her film debut in 2024 with Bienvenidos al paraíso.